Haz001/PasswordGen3k/README.md

 A simple collection of password genorators in diffrent languages
 ## Languages
 # Python
-A small 44 lined Python file with UI
+A small 84 lined Python file with UI
 ## By using these
 I am not responsable for any damages or loss of data.<br/>
-Also can't recover password.
+Also can't recover password.<br/>
 # Warning
-Don't be stupid and set it to 6546 password length.
+Don't be stupid and set your account passwords to the 1 million password text file or a extreamly long password.